 4. The human-in-the-Loop (hitl) essential

-Automation in 2026 s best when it empowers humans, not replaces them.
+Automation in 2026 works best when it lets humans, not replaces them.

 - The Final 10%: A human should always provide the “Personal Experience” layer.
 AI cannot (yet) tell you how it felt to handle a specific client crisis or the specific nuance of a team’s culture.